Strengthening Areas of Weaknesses

 If your test-taking skills are the issue, then work on those.
 For example, we have videos on time management and anxiety reduction in the General Strategies module.

 Finally, if silly mistakes are hurting your score, then you must identify and categorize these mistakes so that, during tests, you can easily spot situations in which you are prone to errors.
-Brent writes about this in the article Avoiding Silly Misteaks on the GMAT.
+We wrote about this in the article Avoiding Silly Misteaks on the GMAT.